Breast Cancer

 Diagnosis of fat necrosis and oil cysts

 Doctors can usually tell an oil cyst by the way it looks on a mammogram or breast ultrasound.
-But if it could be something else, some type of needle biopsy (a fine needle aspiration or core needle biopsy) might be done.
+But if it could be something else, a fine needle aspiration or core needle biopsy might be done.

 How do fat necrosis and oil cysts affect breast cancer risk?

-These breast changes do not affect your risk for breast cancer.
+These breast changes do not affect your risk of breast cancer.

 As long as doctors are sure of the diagnosis, fat necrosis and oil cysts usually don’t need to be treated.
 Sometimes fat necrosis goes away on its own.
-If a needle biopsy is done to remove the fluid in an oil cyst, it can also serve as treatment.
+A needle biopsy to remove the fluid in an oil cyst can also be a form of treatment.

-If the lump gets bigger or becomes bothersome, however, surgery may be done to remove it.
+However, if the lump gets bigger or becomes bothersome, surgery may be done to remove it.

 Collins LC, Schnitt SJ.
 Chapter 9: Pathology of benign breast disorders.
 In: Harris JR, Lippman ME, Morrow M, Osborne CK, eds.
 Diseases of the Breast.
 5th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2014.